JordanOcokoljic/zap/README.md

 embedded to test your application.

 ## Building Zap
+Zap is built with [Go](https://golang.org/).
 Zap requires Zap.
 To build Zap from source, clone the repo and then:
 ``` bash
 go run cmd/main.go
 go build -o zap cmd/main.go